dgarhdez/python-for-data-analysis-1/README.md

-# python1-oct2021
+# Python for Data Analysis I

-Repository containing all the notebooks and material that I followed in the classes
+Repository containing all the notebooks and material that I used in class

 SESSION 1: Intro to Jupyter and Python